nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/migration-services.md

 To merge the changes, follow the usual [feature implementation process]({{page page="how-to-implement-features-using-branches"}}).
 If your project benefits from branch management features, you can also take advantage of the [configuration review process]({{page page="how-to-review-nuxeo-studio-configuration"}}) to ease the merge.

 The JSF UI configuration can be hidden when you are ready to migrate.
-For more information, see the finalizing migration section.
+For more information, see the [removing JSF UI Configuration](#removing-jsf-ui-configuration) section.

 ### Discarding Changes